 For some people, the first sign of coronary artery disease is a heart attack, which occurs when a coronary artery is completely blocked.
 Because there may be no symptoms until the late stages of plaque buildup, it is never too early to take steps to help prevent coronary artery disease and its related complications, such as heart attack and stroke.

-Your NYU Langone cardiologist takes a family and medical history to determine your risk for coronary artery disease.
+Your NYU Langone cardiologist, part of NYU Langone Heart, takes a family and medical history to determine your risk for coronary artery disease.
 Next, he or she performs a physical exam, asks whether you smoke and how much you exercise, asks about your diet, and determines if you have diabetes, high blood pressure, or unhealthy cholesterol levels.
 Your doctor also orders tests to help diagnose coronary artery disease.

 Your doctor may take a sample of blood to check the levels of different substances, including cholesterol; triglycerides, or fat in the blood, which can increase the risk of coronary artery disease; proteins that can indicate inflammation in the arteries; and glucose, or sugar, which can help determine if you have diabetes.
 Elevated levels of these substances can increase your risk for atherosclerosis.